rust-num/num-bigint/README.md

 later.
 The build script automatically detects this, but you can make it mandatory by enabling the `i128` crate feature.

+The `prime` feature gate enables algorithms and support for dealing with large primes.

 ## Releases

 Release notes are available in [RELEASES.md](RELEASES.md).